Explore the cities of Benin you can't miss

 Benin’s capital city: Porto Novo

-If Cotonou is the bustling centre of Benin, its capital, Porto Novo, is quite the opposite.
-While still busy and crowded, it offers a more laid-back atmosphere with smaller markets and plenty of cultural attractions.
+If Cotonou is the bustling center of Benin, its capital, Porto Novo, is quite the opposite.
+While still busy and crowded, it offers a more laid-back atmosphere with smaller markets and plenty of cultural attractions, but it's still one of the major cities in Benin that no traveler can miss.

 The Ethnographic Museum of Porto Novo, as well as the Museé da Silva, will help visitors to better understand the intense colonial history of cities in Benin and their influences.